 Making some critical mindset shifts has significantly increased my professional happiness.
 Below are some examples of some unrealistic expectations I used to have, and what I now tell myself to keep those expectations in check.

-Unrealistic Expectation #4: When I find my dream job, I will love everything about it.
+When I find my dream job, I will love everything about it.
 REALITY: I may still have cranky coworkers, a boss that doesn’t understand what I do, kids with unsafe/scary behaviors, or no therapy room at my dream job.
 Some jobs will be more suited for me than others, but my dream job will never be perfect.
+It’s all about SLP job satisfaction, not job perfection!

 And don’t let this paint a bleak picture for you.
 Your work still really matters.
 Every life is special and you touch a lot of lives.
 The real joy in our jobs is giving.
 Often, for me, just learning something new (e.g., taking a course on speechpathology.com, reading a blog post) provides me with the job satisfaction, control, and growth I crave.
 And if you don’t want to focus a significant amount of time outside of work getting better at your job?
 That’s okay too.
 You do you.